The Rare Book & Manuscript Library welcomes requests for reproductions made from works in our collections.

 The Rare Book & Manuscript Library reserves the right to refuse reproduction requests for materials that are too fragile for imaging, for works that are commonly available or already available in a digital form, and for works which may be restricted by copyright or other agreements.

-For further information about other digital services in the University of Illinois Library, please review services offered by the library's Digital Content Creation unit.
+For additional information about digital services offered by the University of Illinois Library, please review information on the Library’s Digital Services website.

 Guidelines and Fees for Reproduction Services for Library Materials